K1rbiz/Capstone-Project/README.md

 - Add new books with AddBookWithStatusAsync().
 - Link each new book to a user entry in UserBooks.
 - Added ISBN lookup button and tab (Entering the ISBN of a book will fill in the tabs such as title and author etc...)
+- When trying to use ISBN lookup without an internet connection it will give you an error stating you are not connected.

 The Owned Books Page (OwnedBooks.razor) retrieves and displays:
 - All books marked as "Owned" using GetOwnedAsync();